US jobless claims fall to 406,000, a new pandemic low - News Break

 Thursday’s report from the Labor Department showed that applications declined 38,000 from 444,000 a week earlier.
 The number of weekly applications for jobless aid — a rough measure of the pace of layoffs — has fallen by more than half since January.

 The decline in applications reflects a swift rebound in economic growth.
-The government separately estimated Thursday that the economy expanded at a strong annual pace of 6.4% in the first three months of this year, unchanged from its initial estimate.
 More Americans are venturing out to shop, travel, dine out and congregate at entertainment venues.
 All that renewed spending has led companies to seek new workers, which helps explain why a record number of jobs is now being advertised.

 Yet many businesses complain that they can't find enough applicants for all those open jobs, even though the unemployment rate remains 6.1%, well above the 3.5% rate that prevailed before the pandemic struck in March of last year.
 Job growth slowed sharply last month compared with March, a surprise pullback that was largely ascribed to a labor shortage in some industries.